zyenak/MERN-Reverse-Proxy-Logging-System/README.md

 ### Authentication
 1. Navigate to the login page
-2. Enter your username and password
+2. Enter your username and password (admin credentials from environment variables)
 3. Upon successful login, you'll be redirected to the dashboard

 ### Dashboard